Oral & Maxillofacial Surgery, 6-year MD Program

 In addition, there are regularly scheduled multidisciplinary conferences in dentofacial deformities, facial trauma, craniofacial-cleft lip and palate, and Head and Neck Tumor Board.

 The first year of the program consists of six months on the Oral and Maxillofacial Surgery Service and six months in the C 21 Medical School Curriculum.
 Curriculum for the 21st Century, or C 21, provides students with patient- centered and diseased- focused medical education.
-Please visit http://school.med.nyu.edu for further information.
-In addition, the resident completes Basic Science Courses at NYU College of Dentistry and a Physical Diagnosis Course at NYU School of Medicine.
+Please visit Education at NYU School of Medicine for further information.
+In addition the resident completes Basic Science Courses at NYU College of Dentistry and a Physical Diagnosis Course at NYU School of Medicine.

 Medical School: 20 Blocks (including 4 Blocks of Anesthesia)

 The fourth year of the program is a hybrid year where the resident completes the Anesthesia rotation and returns and functions as a junior chief resident on the Oral and Maxillofacial Service.
 Graduation from medical school is planned the month of January.

 It is required that each resident have an abstract or poster accepted based upon his or her research efforts for presentation at the AAOMS National meeting during their training.
-Faculty mentors and research supervisors are assigned early during Year One in the resident's program.
+Faculty mentors and research supervisors are assigned early during year 1 in the resident's program.

 The program participates in PASS (Postdoctoral Application Support Service) and the National Matching Program (the "Match").
 The deadline for receipt of application materials is November 1st of the year prior to expected matriculation.
 Individuals with the following qualification are eligible for acceptance to the training program: